mjhanninen/harpoons/README.md

 ## Influence

-To give credit where it is due the following libraries that have served as sources of inspiration for this one:
+To give credit where it is due the following libraries have served as sources of inspiration for this one:

 - [swiss-arrows](https://github.com/rplevy/swiss-arrows) by [Robert
   Levy](https://github.com/rplevy)